Hideki-Morita/aws-native-observability-dashboard/dashboards/Installation.md

 2. **Import the Dashboard:**
    - Click the "New" button, then select "Import".
-   - Drag and drop the dashboard JSON file (downloaded in Step 2) into the square box.
+   - Drag and drop the dashboard JSON file (downloaded in **Step 2**) into the square box.

 3. **Assign Data Sources:**
-   - For each data source prompt, select the appropriate data source you created in Step 3.
+   - For each data source prompt, select the appropriate data source you created in **Step 3**.
    - Click "Import" to finalize the setup.

 ---